SmithWillSuffice/ohanga-pai/content/blog/9_finance_politics.md

 Itching for a scrap, here I am going to combat some of Daniel Neilson's substack posts ([Soon Parted](https://www.soonparted.co/)).
 Not because I disagree, but because I find Daniel's blog informative, but lacking an MMT lens.
-But he gets a lot right, and is a student of Mehrling's, so he understands ba;lance sheets and whatnot.
+But he gets a lot right, and is a student of Mehrling's, so he understands balance sheets and whatnot.
 So with Daniel Nielson we are not dealing with some unhinged libertarian or Austrian School fantasist.